crdroidandroid/install_docs/11/river.md

 * Download the needed files for download page

-* Required device files for first-time retrofit dynamic partitions conversion:
+* Required device files for first-time install:
   * boot.img
   * dtbo.img
-  * super_empty.img
   * ...and then the latest OTA zip for you device (crDroidAndroid-15.0-xxx.zip)

 *Do ***NOT*** substitute ***any*** of these files with files that you've downloaded elsewhere if you want support for your installation.*